View All Articles

 Introduction

 The so-called ‘New Pay Deal’ introduced in 2018 ended in 2021.
 Since then, a 3% pay rise was announced in 2021, followed by a similar increase in 2022.
-And most recently, in May 2023, a 5% pay increase has been agreed - alongside a one-off payment ranging between around £1900 and £3000, depending on levels of seniority.
+In May 2023, a 5% pay increase was agreed - alongside a one-off payment.
+Most recently in July 2024, a pay increase of 5.5% was announced.

 For Nurses of varying levels of experience and across different bandings, that means that salaries have been affected in lots of different ways.